 How to Plan the Best One Day in Athens Itinerary This Year

-This one day in Athens itinerary highlights the best things to do in the ancient city of a quick visit.
+This one day in Athens itinerary highlights the best things to do in the ancient city of a quick visit in Greece.

 Ancient ruins, gorgeous city panoramas, one-of-a-kind museums — it’s possible to see it all with just one day in Athens Greece.
 From the famous hilltop Acropolis and its temples to the remains of libraries, markets and traditional villages, the Greek capital bursts with historic gems.

 While there’s certainly enough to do here to justify a longer stay, you’d be surprised how much you can fit into a day in Athens.
-Many of the top sites and oldest ruins in the city are concentrated in a walkable area, so with an early start and a plan, you can at least get a solid overview of Athens in a day.
+Many of the most popular attractions and oldest ruins in the city are concentrated in a walkable area.
+With an early start and a plan, you can at least get a solid overview of Athens in a day.

-This 1 day in Athens itinerary starts with a breakdown of the most popular things to do and see and then suggests a few different ways to visit the ones that interest you most.
-Whether you’re really into history and museums, want to sneak in some outdoor adventures and epic views, or prefer casual shopping and sightseeing, you’ll find an Athens one day itinerary below that fits.
+This one day in Athens itinerary starts with a breakdown of the most popular things to do and see around the city.
+I’ve put together a few different ways to visit the ones that interest you the most.
+Whether you’re really into history and museums, want to sneak in some outdoor adventures and epic views, or prefer casual shopping and sightseeing, one of the itineraries below will be perfect for you!

 Use this planning guide and map to make the most of your one day in Athens itinerary.
 I’ve included the best things to do and how long you should plan to spend at each spot.
 Scroll to the end to see a few different ways to arrange these activities to focus on different interests.